High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: Periodic ground states in . Sliding. Main results

 \subsection{Sliding as a pattern of non-uniqueness in Eqn (2.1).}

-We say that a given value $D$ exhibits \ {\it sliding} \ if exist two or more M-triangles ${\tt T}^{(1)}$, ${\tt T}^{(2)}$, $\ldots$, with (i) a common side called a {\it sliding base}, with two common vertices, and (ii) distinct third vertices lying in the same half-plane relative to the shared side.
+We say that a given value $D$ exhibits \ {\it sliding} \ if exist two or more M-triangles with (i) a common side called a {\it sliding base}, with two common vertices, and (ii) distinct third vertices lying in the same half-plane relative to the shared side.
 In what follows we refer to the sliding base as $OW$ and the third vertices as $A,B,\ldots $.
 Cf. Figures \ref{Fig1}C and \ref{Fig6}.
-The whole collection of values of $D$ (or $D^2$) with sliding is referred to as {\it Class S}.

 Thus, sliding can be viewed as a specific form of non-uniqueness in problem (2.1).
 It leads to a multitude of periodic and non-periodic ground states characterized by layered or staggered patterns.
 The point is that under sliding there are countably many periodic and continuum of non-periodic ground states.
 In fact, here both assumptions I and II of the PS theory are violated (a finite collection of PGSs and the Peierls bound).